GoogleChrome/ip-protection/Masked-Domain-List.md

 ad-delivery.net                                  | AdDelivery                                                     | Not Impacted By Script Blocking
 adelement.com                                    | AdElement                                                      | Not Impacted By Script Blocking
 adengage.com                                     | AdEngage                                                       | Not Impacted By Script Blocking
-adextent.com                                     | AdExtent                                                       | Not Impacted By Script Blocking
 adfrontiers.com                                  | AdFrontiers                                                    | Not Impacted By Script Blocking
 shorttailmedia.com                               | AdGent Digital                                                 | Not Impacted By Script Blocking adimpact.com                                     | AdImpact                                                       | Not Impacted By Script Blocking